bwsewell/bwsewell.github.com/_posts/2012-08-04-steel_city_ruby_has_set_the_standard.md

 **Be affordable**

-I'm reluctant to attend conference on my own dime, because they're too damn expensive, and I wouldn't be able to convince enough of my colleagues to do so as well.
+I'm reluctant to attend conferences on my own dime, because they're too damn expensive, and I wouldn't be able to convince enough of my colleagues to do so as well.
 That being said...
 Steel City Ruby was $50!
 Oh, and after saving money to help start next year's conference as well as a chunk for tax purposes, they decided to give all 200 attendees a $5 bill when they walked in the door.
 So it was actually a $45 ticket.

 **Host it in an awesome city**